Skip to main contentSkip to navigation

 We Fix "Spyglass" Drives.

 If your Western Digital drive is "slow responding," shows up as 0GB, or is not detected, it is likely a "Spyglass" SMR firmware failure.
-These drives are complex, encrypted, and fragile; but we recover them daily.
-Part of our nationwide hard drive data recovery service.
+These drives are complex, encrypted, and fragile; recovery requires preserving the original ROM, firmware, and media state.

 What is a "Spyglass" Drive?